Author: James St.Clair, DVM (Director of Veterinary Medicine, TopDog Health & Rehabilitation)

-Unfortunately in today’s world the reality is that there are simply to many products on the market claiming do the same thing.
-Not only that, but there is huge diversity in the pricing of these products.
+Unfortunately in today’s world, the reality is that there are simply too many products on the market claiming to do the same thing.
+Not only that but there is huge diversity in the pricing of these products.

-Due to the influx of inexpensive raw materials from overseas, primarily China, there are manufacturers who are not experts in animal health that are pumping out products and singing their praises.
-This has made it increasingly difficult for consumers to make the right choices for their pets and equally as hard for manufactures with integrity to get their message out.
+Due to the influx of inexpensive raw materials from overseas, primarily China, some manufacturers are not experts in animal health that are pumping out products and singing their praises.
+This has made it increasingly difficult for consumers to make the right choices for their pets and equally as hard for manufacturers with integrity to get their message out.

 Know the Company, Trust the Company:

-The most important advice I can pass on to you is this: At the very least, it is critical that you know the company whose supplement you are choosing to give to your dog.
-You are your dog’s advocate, therefore you need to do your own research and find out who the company is that manufactures the product.
+The most important advice I can pass on to you is this: At the very least, you must know the company whose supplement you are choosing to give to your dog.
+You are your dog’s advocate, therefore you need to do your research and find out who the company is that manufactures the product.